hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 ### 4. Create a new wallet

-The wallet can be created using a `POST /wallets` endpoint.
+Create a wallet using a `POST /wallets` endpoint.
 This wallet is going to act as a container for the tenant's assets (DIDs, VCs, Connections, etc.).
 The wallet seed may be provided during the wallet creation or omitted to let the Agent generate one randomly.